 They will work with small business owners through every step of the bid process, from evaluating whether they are prepared to meet the demands of government contract deliverables to identifying if they qualify for any set-aside programs, to connecting them with opportunities and help them market their products and services to the awarding agency.
 They also assist with getting businesses registered with SAM as well as acquire other state or local certifications and registrations.

 PTACs sponsor several events to bring small businesses and entrepreneurs together with government officials and key procurement decision makers.
 Often times contracts are awarded before they even become RFPs, so these events help get small businesses opportunities before they’re even made public.
-These events are also great for networking and fostering business partnerships between small business owners, introducing them to subcontracting with other business as a way to enter the government marketplace.
+These events are also great for networking and fostering business partnerships between small business owners, introducing them to subcontracting as a way to enter the government marketplace.

 For the most part, PTACs are a great place to start when searching for bid opportunities and resources to help you along the bid processes; but successful bidding is still a process that requires a proactive mindset in order to have your small business stand out above the competition.

-You can do so by conducting a thorough market research and utilizing the right tools to get in-depth analysis of your competitors and to demonstrate to the awarding agency that your business is providing the best value for the needed products and services.
+You can do so by conducting thorough market research and utilizing the right tools to get an in-depth analysis of your competitors and to demonstrate to the awarding agency that your business is providing the best value for the needed products and services.